orsinium/blog/wip/core-devs-typing.md

 The optional type annotations in Python is a big and relatively new thing.
 For the majority of its life, Python didn't have any good solution for static type checking, and people coming to the language fell in love with it for different reasons.

 Today's case study: how many old-school Python developers use type annotations?
-Specifically, we'll be looking at the core developers because these are mostly people the most deicated to the language.
+Specifically, we'll be looking at the core developers because these are mostly people the most dedicated to the language.

-**TL;DR:** from all Python core devs ever, about 52% have recent open-source projects and **37% of them use type annotations**.
+**TL;DR:** Out of all Python core devs ever, about 52% have recent open-source projects, and **37% of them use type annotations**.
 Out of people joining the team in the past 3 years, 71% use type annotations.

 ## The list of core developers